UPDATE: All UW Libraries buildings, including the Campus Library, are closed due to COVID-19. Reserves staff are teleworking, Mon-Fri.

-For additional information, visit Faculty Guidance for Choosing Online Materials.
+Visit Faculty Guidance for Choosing Online Materials for additional information.

-Although the University Book Store's physical locations are closed until further notice, their online store is operating.
+University Book Store's online store is fully operational.
 Your students can order textbooks online and have them shipped.

-We recommend our own not-for-profit University Book Store, but there are other places your students can purchase textbooks online.
+We highly recommend faculty work with the University Book Store, but there are other places your students can purchase textbooks online.
 The Online Learning Support: How to Access Library Resources (For Students) provides additional information regarding textbooks and purchase options.

-If you are requiring your students to purchase a code to access the textbook publisher's online portal for exercises, quizzes, and other course materials, please note that most used textbooks will not include the one-time use access code.
-Our bookstore staff will be able to assist you with questions about required access codes.
+If you are requiring your students to purchase a code to access the textbook publisher's online portal, please note that most used textbooks will not include the one-time use access code.
+Our bookstore staff will be able to assist you with questions about required access codes, rental options, e-texts, and other ways to reduce textbook costs for your students.

 We encourage faculty to consider using an Open Textbook as an alternative to high-cost, commercial textbooks.
 Open Textbooks are books covered by an open copyright license and available freely to students, instructors, and the community.
 Most open textbook licenses allow the right to access, download, revise, or customize the content.